jeffreyevans/spatialEco/README.md

     auto-logistic model, sampling models, cluster optimization and statistical exploratory tools.

-    Available functions in spatialEco 1.1-1 are:
+    Available functions in spatialEco 1.2-0 are:

 ​

+          bearing.distance - Calculate new point based on bearing/distance

 		  breeding.density - Calculates n-th percent breeding density areas base on a kernel density estimate of population counts.

           classBreaks - for finding class breaks in a distribution